Yuzhang Academy Self-cultivation Education School: Curriculum

 According to the public information of the college, the college focuses on the self-cultivation course for young people, involving the learning of the college in the past dynasties, academic training, and even the classical learning of the school, such as uprightness, teaching women, and discipline.
 Among the textbooks provided by the students are books such as "Teaching Women's Will", "Self-cultivation", and "Psychological Zen".
-However, the students believe that "there are fewer actual lectures, and there is more etiquette training such as sitting and standing."
-In addition, the Law of the People's Republic of China on the Prevention of Juvenile Delinquencystipulates that work-study schools shall strengthen the content of legal education and shall not corporal punishment, abuse or discrimination against students.
+However, the students claimed that "there are fewer actual lectures, and there is more etiquette training such as sitting and standing."
+In addition, the Law of the People's Republic of China on the Prevention of Juvenile Delinquencystipulates that work-study schools shall strengthen the content of legal education and shall not implement corporal punishment, abuse or discrimination against students.
 However, a student at the school said that there was "no legal class" in it.